sourcegraph/handbook/content/departments/engineering/job-fair.md

 - You can use this [template](https://docs.google.com/document/d/1Stwe26NWoh0r_LOeA3sUqwDZlrmZ2qBEcdV0Sd1KP1o/edit#).
 - All PR-FAQs are stored in the [PR-FAQ folder](https://drive.google.com/drive/folders/1cOXPKDIQ3O3ZEq9oP6WZBTizgwnoZI9l).
-- If you need help putting your PR-FAQ together, post in #product to request help from a PM.
+- If you need help putting your PR-FAQ together, post in #ask-product to request help from a PM.

 Most of prioritisation takes place on a [3-month cadence](#planning-sequence).
 Notify an EM/PM if you think your PR-FAQ needs to be prioritized sooner.